Jehovah's Witnesses and blood transfusions: Outdated medical beliefs

 Osamu Muramoto says the Watch Tower Society relies on discarded, centuries-old medical beliefs to support its assertion that blood transfusions are the same as eating blood.
-The Watch Tower Society's 1990 brochure How Can Blood Save Your Life? quoted a 17th-century anatomist to support its view.
+The Watch Tower Society's 1990 brochure How Can Blood Save Your Life? quoted 17th-century anatomist Thomas Bartholin to support its view.
 Muramoto says the view that blood is nourishment—still espoused in Watch Tower publications—was abandoned by modern medicine many decades ago.
 He has criticized an analogy commonly used by the Society in which it states: "Consider a man who is told by the doctor that he must abstain from alcohol.
 Would he be obedient if he quit drinking alcohol but had it put directly into his veins?"
 Muramoto says the analogy is false, explaining: "Orally ingested alcohol is absorbed as alcohol and circulated as such in the blood, whereas orally eaten blood is digested and does not enter the circulation as blood.
 Blood introduced directly into the veins circulates and functions as blood, not as nutrition.
 Hence, blood transfusion is a form of cellular organ transplantation.
 And ... organ transplants are now permitted by the WTS."
 He says the objection to blood transfusions on the basis of biblical proscriptions against eating blood is similar to the refusal of a heart transplant on the basis that a doctor warned a patient to abstain from eating meat because of his high cholesterol level.

 David Malyon, chairman of the English Hospital Liaison Committee in Luton, England, has claimed that Muramoto's discussion of the differences between consuming blood and alcohol is pedantic and says blood laws in the Bible are based upon the reverence for life and its association with blood, and that laws should be kept in the spirit as much as in the letter.